hamburger

 Lok Adalats works at the National, State, District, and Taluka level.
 It is conducted by National Legal Services Authority (NALSA) and other Legal Services Institutions.
 Below we have mentioned the types of cases that can be heard in the Lok Adalat.

-• Compoundable Criminal offences.
+• Compoundable Criminal offenses.

 • All kinds of Cases come under section 138.